OWASP AI Vulnerability Scoring System (AIVSS)

 Key Deliverables

-- A precise and quantifiable scoring methodology tailored to the unique risks identified in the OWASP Agentic AI Top 10.
+- A quantifiable scoring methodology tailored to the unique risks identified in the OWASP Agentic AI Core Risks.

-- Clear rubrics and guidelines for assessing the severity and exploitability of these specific vulnerabilities.
+- Rubrics and guidelines for assessing the severity and exploitability of these specific vulnerabilities.

 - Comprehensive AIVSS Framework Package: